Return To Overview

 The 3h meeting of the 6th Board of Directors

-5、Succession planning for board members and key management
+4. Succession planning for Board members and key management personnel:

-The company's director succession plan will select internal and external talents based on the following criteria:
+The Company’s Board succession plan includes internal and external talent selection based on the following criteria:

-● Values that are consistent with the company’s core values
+• Values that align with the Company’s core principles;

 Overall performance evaluation of the functional committees